subclipse/subclipse/README.md

 make it and features like svn:externals do not translate to Git.

 # License
-The source code for this project is licensed under Apache 2.0 license.
+The source code for this project is licensed under Eclipse 1.0 license.